Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-stress.md

 **Stressful Situations:**

-1. Being asked to speak on a topic they don't feel knowledgeable about.
+1. Being asked to speak on a topic they feel they need to be more knowledgeable about.
 2. Experiencing information overload or facing an overwhelming problem.
 3. Being forced into emotionally charged or highly social situations.